-This following information needs to be brought to the attention of every member who will likely come into contact with joint-use poles.
+The following information needs to be brought to the attention of every member who will likely come into contact with joint-use poles.
 Discuss this issue with your work groups.

 There is an immediate danger to TELUS and Shaw members who climb joint-use poles.
 BC Hydro has informed TELUS that many of the new red banded cut-outs are failing and that the 25 Kv and 35 Kv cut-outs are failing at a higher than expected rate.
 A danger to members exists if the pole becomes energized.
-BC Hydro is investigating cut-out failures but it is expected to take some time to complete.
 This is an industry-wide issue and is not specific to BC Hydro.
+The joint TWU / TELUS Policy Health and Safety Committee is in the process of developing a "Go / No Go" checklist to assist members in determining if it's safe to proceed.
+It will be made available as soon as possible.

-TELUS or Shaw members should not be working close enough to primary to be at risk of direct contact with the primary side of a failed cut-out or its riser.
+TELUS and Shaw members should not be working close enough to primary to be at risk of direct contact with the primary side of a failed cut-out or its riser.
 However, a failure could cause a pole to become energized, putting members at risk of electrocution.
 The failed cut-out may contact the member, the pole or pole hardware such as a cross arm or transformer.
+There is also a danger from being hit by shards of falling porcelain.

 Many of the new red banded cut outs are failing.
 Porcelain cut-outs that have been in service for 30 years are failing.
-Although Hydro reports that the failure rate is relatively small, because there is an estimate 310,000 cutouts in service, employees' exposure to poles with cut-outs is frequent.
-According to BC Hydro, "the change of a worker encountering a pole having a broken cut-out, or a cut-out that could break while the worker is on the pole, is not negligible".
+Although Hydro reports that the failure rate is relatively small, because there is an estimate 310,000 cut-outs in service, members' exposure to poles with cut-outs is frequent.
+According to BC Hydro, "the chance of a worker encountering a pole having a broken cut-out, or a cut-out that could break while the worker is on the pole, is not negligible".

 Previous TELUS Safety Flashes in 2005 and 2007 have identified the issue.
 The following is information from a past bulletin: When doing a pre-job survey, look for situations where the lead from the top of the fuse cut-out attaches to the primary and picture what would happen if the top of the insulator were to break off.
-Would the primary wire swing free and possible contact the pole or plant?
+Would the primary wire swing free and possibly contact the pole or plant?
 For installations where the primary could contact the pole or plant do not climb the pole, contact your Manager to report this situation and discuss whether the work can be completed safely.